raushanctf/Digital-Marketing/README.md

 🧠 Why SEO is Important

-💰 * Free Traffic: You don’t pay for clicks, unlike ads.
+💰 * Free Traffic: Unlike ads, you don’t pay for clicks.
 🔍 * Increased Visibility: Higher rank = more people see your site.
 👥 * Better User Experience: SEO improves site structure and content.
 📈 * More Leads & Sales: More visibility means more business opportunities.